codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/composition-service-discovery.md

 The `db` service does not expose any ports.
 The `api` service exposes port `9000`, and the `web` service exposes port `80` and port `8080`.

-So every container produced by this composition will be injected with:
+So, every container produced by this composition will be injected with:

 ```
 CF_URL_API=http://foo.cf-cd.com/someurl